hackoregon/disaster-resilience-backend/README.md

 4. Copy you database backup into the backup folder.
 Database container is a Postgis-enabled 9.6 container.
 Backup can be a .backup, .sql, or .sql.gz format.

-5. Run the create-project script: `./bin/create-project.sh` (This will delete all files related to the sample app and replace with a new django restframework app with your project name.)
+5. Run the create-project script: `./bin/create-project.sh` (This will delete all files related to the sample app and replace with a new django restframework app with your project name.
+It will also replace the default settings.py file with the sample.py, which has been pre configured a bit for our stack.)

-6. Open the project `settings.py` file and find and replace all references to <EXAMPLE_PROJECT_NAME> with your actual project name (should be the same as the folder name this file is located in)

-7. Run the create-app script: `./bin/create-app.sh` (This will create the restframework api in a folder called api)
+6. Run the create-app script: `./bin/create-app.sh` (This will create the restframework api in a folder called api)